 Dietary Sources of Essential Nutrients

 Many experts say eating foods rich in vitamins is the best way to get nutrients.
 Foods like those with vitamins A, C, D, and E are full of good stuff.
-They help avoid the sugar and fake stuff found in gummy vitamins28.
+They help avoid the sugar and fake stuff found in gummy vitamins.

 Eating a balanced diet is key to getting vitamins naturally.
 It’s a healthier way to stay well.
 By knowing what foods are good for us, we can make choices that help our health naturally.